upes-open/Open-Crime-Analysis/README.md

 ```shell
 git clone https://github.com/upes-open/OSC-Crime-Analysis-and-Prediction
 ```
-3. Go to folder according to the issue you are working and save your work
+3. Go to the folder according to the issue you are working on and save your work.
 ```shell
 git add .
 ```
-4. Now commit your changes
+4. Now commit your changes with a message about it
 ```shell
 git commit -m "your message"
 ```
+5. Push your changes

-5. Raise your first PR :partying_face:
+6. Raise your first PR :partying_face:

 ## NOTE: Fork the Repo and star it for extra points :wink: